GROW MUSCLE & BUILD STRENGTH FASTER THAN EVER BEFORE

 6. Exercise-induced hypoglycemia reduces both voluntary force and the level of muscle activation.
 (8)

-7. HYPERGLCEMIA PROMOTES ELECTROLYTE IMBALANCES DECREASING PERFORMANCE AND NCREASING RISK OF DEYHDRATION.
+7. HYPERGLYCEMIA PROMOTES ELECTROLYTE IMBALANCES DECREASING PERFORMANCE AND INCREASING RISK OF DEHYDRATION.
 (1,2)

 Uncontrolled diabetes is the enemy to building physical strength and size.